 Synopsis: One prominent librarian film site lists Ernest Thesiger, who plays Theodotus, as a librarian, but Theodotus introduces himself in the film as a royal tutor.
 Perhaps part of the confusion stems from when Theodotus tries to save the library of Alexandria (which had caught on fire from burning ships in the harbor), but his love of books is understandable as a self-described “teacher of kings.”

 Details: Dir.
 Tay Garnett.
 Perf.
 Martha Scott, William Gargan, Edmund Gwenn.
 United Artists, 1941.
+Based on the novel Miss Bishop by Bess Streeter Aldrich.

 Synopsis: Miss Bishop (Scott), a college English professor, reflects back on her life.
 Miss Bishop advises a female student to take the librarian’s course because of her “amazing memory”; we later find out the student became a “world-famous historian” instead.
 At one point, Miss Bishop also tells the university president (Gwenn) that she is leaving to become an assistant librarian in New York, but he convinces her to stay on at the college.
 Therefore, there is no actual librarian in this film, but it is interesting that the film mentions a college librarian course.